CoffeeVampir3/NoobAIXLPromptRecombobulator/README.md

 ### For NoobAI-XL Models
 Like ![](https://huggingface.co/Laxhar/noobai-XL-Vpred-1.0)

 This will reformat a list of tags into the recommended ordering based on their danbooru tag, highlight aliased tags, and warn you if something is not a tag.
-Gray tags (unknown) will likely descrease the quality of a prompt.
+Gray tags (unknown) will likely decrease the quality of a prompt.
 Any artist names will automaticlaly be tagged `artist:name` as recommended by the prompting format.

 Run via
 ```